Eric Gardner

 Biography

-An elected member of the American Antiquarian Society (2024), he currently serves as Immediate Past Chair of the C19 Nominations Committee and as the Features Editor for Legacy, A Journal of American Women Writers.
-Whether engaging with students and colleagues on interactive community-centered projects or searching through dusty archives, he remains committed to the importance of the liberal arts as a mode for exploring, understanding, and improving our diverse world.
+An elected member of the American Antiquarian Society (2024), he recently finished terms as Chair of the C19 Nominations Committee and as the Features Editor for Legacy, A Journal of American Women Writers.
+He was also a founding convener of the online Just Teach One: Early African American Print project.
+In all his endeavors, he remains committed to the importance of the humanities as a mode for exploring, understanding, and improving our diverse world.

 Education